 Look out city clickers, the authentic west awaits!
 We were surprised just how quickly we found or footing (or hoofing?) on this trip.
 Follow your guide on horseback to your tent or lodge for the night where you'll enjoy a hearty meal by the fire and the satisfaction of the days ride.
 Looking to ease into cowboy culture?
 Sit in a comfortable wagon ride to the popular cowboy cookout where you’ll enjoy a tasty cook out featuring Alberta beef (of course!) and family friendly activities.

-Travel Designer toes looking down from the Calgary Tower
+Looking down over our toes from the Calgary Tower

 Food & Festivals Calgary